ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

   value: articleResObj
 });
 ```

-Nothing new too much above.
+Almost nothing new above.
 The only new thing is that statement:
 ```
-if(typeof articleResObj.articleContentJSON !== 'undefined') {
+// this already is in your codebase: if(typeof articleResObj.articleContentJSON !== 'undefined') {
   articleResObj.articleContentJSON = $atom(articleResObj.articleContentJSON);
 }